-We’ve all heard of wool, but what you may be surprised to learn is that wool comes in many different varieties, each with diverse properties that makes them the perfect accompaniment for many different occasions.
+We’ve all heard of wool, but what you may be surprised to learn is that wool comes in many different varieties including cashmere, merino wool and lambswool.
+Each type of wool has diverse properties that makes them the perfect accompaniment for many different occasions.

 Merino wool is special in that its natural loft traps more heat between the fibres, making it warmer than a synthetic wool but no heavier.
 Merino wool is also the only wool that comes from the merino sheep.

-While merino wool can only come from the merino sheep, lambswool can come from any species.
+Lambswool can come from any sheep, unlike merino wool which can only come from the merino sheep.
 This fine wool variety is incredibly soft and requires minimal processing, meaning it is ideal to be transformed into a variety of snuggly clothing items.

-It’s important to know that different fibres need a different care routine.
-However, all of them are best either handwashed or on the wool cycle in your washing machine.
-This pre-created setting should wash your woollen garment at the correct temperature and spin cycle.
+Wool clothing is best either handwashed or on the wool cycle in your washing machine, although it’s important to know that different fibres need a different care routine.
+The pre-created wool setting on your washing machine should wash your woollen garment at the correct temperature and spin cycle.
 If your machine doesn’t have a wool or handwash setting, it’s better to play it safe and handwash your clothes.